Prescribing Information

 What is the most important information I should know about ONIVYDE?

-ONIVYDE can cause problems that can sometimes become serious or life threatening and can lead to death.
-Serious side effects may include fever and infection associated with a low white blood count (severe neutropenic fever or neutropenic sepsis) and severe diarrhea.
+ONIVYDE can cause serious side effects that can be severe and life threatening and can lead to death, including fever and infection associated with a low white blood cell count (severe neutropenic fever or neutropenic sepsis) and severe diarrhea.

 Call your doctor or get medical help right away if you experience these problems after treatment with ONIVYDE.

-Before receiving ONIVYDE, tell your healthcare provider if you:
+Before taking ONIVYDE, tell your healthcare provider if you:

-• have had a severe allergic reaction to ONIVYDE or irinotecan HCl,
+• have had an allergic reaction to ONIVYDE or irinotecan HCl.

 • are pregnant or planning to become pregnant.
-Females who are able to become pregnant should use effective birth control (contraception) during treatment with ONIVYDE and for 7 months following the last dose of ONIVYDE due to potential risk to the fetus,
+Females who can potentially become pregnant should use effective birth control (contraception) during treatment with ONIVYDE and for 7 months following the last dose of ONIVYDE due to potential risk to the fetus.

 • are breastfeeding or plan to breastfeed.
 Patients should not breastfeed during treatment with ONIVYDE and for 1 month after the last dose.